-Fortunately, a number of different dorms on campus took action this past Sunday, hosting Oscar parties for sartorially savvy youths.
+Fortunately, a number of different dorms on campus took action, hosting Oscar parties for sartorially savvy youths this past Sunday.
 It’s become somewhat of a tradition.
 In Broadview’s Wick House for example, dressed up guests could choose to eat from nine different pizzas, each representing the nominated Best Pictures.
 But while each House has its own signature twist on the Oscar party, South Campus’s may just be the swankiest.

 On Sunday at 6 p.m., the eve of the Oscars, people from every corner of South flocked to the west commons for the annual Oscars party organized by the South Campus West Dorm Council, comprised of representatives from Halperin, Kenwood, Keller, and DelGiorno houses.
 Second-year Sara Hupp, the president of the council, organized the event.